stephfuchs/queer-wisdom-for-twitter-userscript/README.md

+# "Queer wisdom for Twitter"

-# Read me for user script "Queer wisdom for Twitter" for Tampermonkey & Greasemonkey
+"Queer wisdom for Twitter" for Tampermonkey & Greasemonkey

 ## Introduction